pic

 output

-Recall that for-loops in Julia should always be wrapped in functions.
+In Julia, for-loops should always be wrapped in functions.
 This not only prevents issues with variable scope, but is also key for performance, as we'll discuss in Part II.

-In this context, the ability of functions to mutate its arguments is crucial.
-It determines that we can initialize vectors with undef values, pass them to a function, and fill them through a function via for-loops.
+Considering this, the ability of functions to mutate their arguments is crucial.
+It determines that we can initialize vectors with undef values, pass them to a function, and fill them through a function via a for-loop.
 The examples below illustrate this application.

 x = [3,4,5]